SoftInstigate/restheart-website/docs/index.md

 ## Introduction

-There are some features every developer always need to implement:
+There are some features every developer always needs to implement:

 -   Data persistence.
 -   Authentication and Authorization.